Jean-Marie Plum

 Jean-Marie Plum (30 June 1899, in Liège – 28 March 1944, in Brussels) was a Belgian composer and organist.

 Life

-Born in Liège, Plum studied philosophy at the Diocesan Seminary and later attended the music class of Lucien Mawet (1875-1947), with whom he had a brief romantic affair.
+Born in Liège, Plum studied philosophy at the Diocesan Seminary and later attended the music class of Lucien Mawet (1875-1947).
 He was ordered priest in 1927 and became organist Order of Servants of Mary in Brussels.
 He left an important production of sacred and organ music (196 opus numbers).